 - In Goa and other parts of Eastern India, paper-made effigies of Narakasura or boats, filled with grass and firecrackers symbolizing evil, are made.
 These effigies are burnt and made to float in the holy waters at around four o’clock in the morning and then firecrackers are burst to celebrate the end of evil.

-- People light fireworks, which are regarded as the effigies of Narakasura who was killed on this day.
+- People light fireworks, which are regarded as the effigies of Narakasura who were killed on this day.

 - People belonging to Bengal and East India consider this day to be very auspicious to worship Goddess Kali (a form of Shakti) and hence celebrate Kali Chaudas.